Anthropology

 Major in Anthropology

-The major in anthropology requires ten courses: four core courses and six electives.
+The major in Anthropology requires four core and six elective courses.
 Only the introductory course (ANTH-1001) may be transferred from another institution; the other three core courses must be taken at Georgetown.
-At least three of the six electives must be taken at Georgetown, either from elective offerings in Anthropology or cross-listed courses taught by anthropologists in other departments.
+At least three of the six electives must be taken at Georgetown, either from elective offerings in Anthropology or cross-listed courses taught by anthropologists in other departments or programs.
 Questions about courses not cross-listed with Anthropology should be directed to the Director of Undergraduate Studies.
 A maximum of three electives may be transferred from coursework taken abroad.
+Core courses are:

 The major requires six electives, chosen from the listings in Anthropology, numbered 1100-4499.
 For lists of current and historical offerings, consult the department website.